inrupt/solid-common-vocab-js/README.md

 In the case of "loose" behaviour, in the absence of any label, `term.label` will default to the local part of the term's IRI (i.e. the last segment of the full path component).
 With "strict" behaviour it will return `undefined`.
-When the local part of the IRI is returned as a label the language tag will be empty (i.e. "").
+When the local part of the IRI is returned as a label, the language tag will be empty (i.e. "").

 ```javascript